c-mcg/generic-jsx-loader/README.md

 # generic-jsx-loader

 A webpack loader for custom JSX.
-Can be used for easily creating other JSX loaders
+Can be used to represent custom data as raw XML inside JavaScript code.

 This is a simple wrapper for [generic-jsx-tranpiler](https://www.npmjs.com/package/generic-jsx-transpiler) npm package

+## How can this be used?

+This can be used to use JSX to turn XML inside JavaScript into any type of data.
+React transforms JSX into `React.createElement` function calls.
+This package can be used to easily transform raw XML in JavaScript (JSX) into custom data such as custom function calls, JSON, or other JS code/data.

 ## Setup